Population trapping in a pair of periodically driven Rydberg atoms: Two-atom chain ( )

-$|B\rangle$ state.--- To discuss the dynamical stabilization of the Bell state $|B\rangle$, we need to consider the resonances, which includes either $|gg\rangle$ or $|ee\rangle$, or both are included.
-We only comment on the latter case in which both $|gg\rangle$ and $|ee\rangle$ are involved in the resonance, and that happens when either R3 is satisfied or R1 and R2 are met simultaneously.
+$|B+\rangle$ state.--- To discuss the dynamical stabilization of the Bell state $|B+\rangle$, we need to consider the resonances, which includes either $|gg\rangle$ or $|ee\rangle$, or both.
+Such resonances can drive the system out of the $|B+\rangle$ state.
+We comment on the case where both $|gg\rangle$ and $|ee\rangle$ are involved in the resonant dynamics.
+The latter happens when either R3 is satisfied or both R1 and R2 are met simultaneously.
 As already mentioned, when the primary resonance of R3 is met ($2\Delta_0=V_0$), the system exhibits Rabi oscillations between $|gg\rangle$ and $|ee\rangle$ via $|+\rangle$.
-Moreover, for large $V_0$, the population in $|+\rangle$ can be neglected.
-In the latter case, $|B\rangle$ becomes the eigenstate of the non-driven Hamiltonian and the question of dynamical stabilization become irrelavant.
-For small RRIs and $V_0/\omega\ll 1$, the dynamical stabilization is given by the roots of $J_0(\alpha)$, which can be easily seen from Eq.~(\ref{heff4}).
-On the other hand, satisfying R1 and R2 conditions simultaneously requires two different Bessel functions vanish at the same value of $\alpha$, which is never possible, ruling out the possibility of dynamical stabilization of $|B\rangle$.
+For large $V_0$, the population in $|+\rangle$ can be neglected, and $|B+\rangle$ becomes the stationary state of the unmodulated system.
+Therefore, the question of dynamical stabilization is irrelevant, and periodic modulation may make $|B+\rangle$ dynamically unstable.
+For small RRIs and $V_0/\omega\ll 1$, the dynamical stabilization is provided by the roots of $J_0(\alpha)$, which can be easily seen from Eq.~(\ref{heff4}).
+On the other hand, satisfying R1 and R2 conditions simultaneously requires two different Bessel functions to vanish at the same value of $\alpha$, which is never possible, ruling out the possibility of dynamical stabilization of $|B+\rangle$.